WavyRockets/wavyrockets.github.io/_posts/2023-05-15-new-feature-case-study.md

 <h2>Summary</h2>

 Giki ES3 is an admin tool that allows organizations to gather data on employee scope 3 emissions (remote working and commuting).
-This tool allows users to gather and track emissions over time, advising on the best approach to lower their organization's carbon footprint.
-After identifying the need for such a tool by interviewing the sustainability teams of various organizations, we started by defining the different use cases that were likely to be required.
+This tool allows users to gather and track emissions over time, advising on the best approach to lower their organization carbon footprint.
+I played a leading role in conceptualising the product requirements, developing the user flow and designing the overall product.

 <img src="/assets/img/jointeams.png"/>